-Taiyyeba Safri Skomra is a Certified Specialist in Immigration and Nationality Law, State Bar of California Board of Legal Specialization.
-She has been recognized as a “Rising Star” by Super Lawyers for the years 2010 – 2012, and 2015 – 2018.
-Ms. Skomra served as a team leader within the Investor/Entrepreneur practice group at our firm, has direct involvement with hundreds of EB?5 cases, and assists regional centers with the preparation of I-829 petitions.
-She is a co-author of “Entrepreneur Cases Signal EB-5 Eligibility Challenges for Small Businesses,” Regional Center Business Journal (IIUSA 2014), and co-author of “Consular Practice for EB-5 Investors: Recurring Problems and Timing Complications,” Immigration Options for Investors & Entrepreneurs (AILA 2014).
+Taiyyeba Safri Skomra is a partner at Stone Grzegorek & Gonzalez LLP.
+Ms. Skomra has been certified as a specialist in immigration and nationality law through the State Bar of California Board of Legal Specialization since 2015.
+She was recognized as a “Rising Star” by Super Lawyers for the years 2010 – 2012, and 2015 – 2018, a designation given to no more than 2.5% of lawyers in the state.
+Ms. Skomra served as a team leader within the Investor/Entrepreneur practice group at our firm, has direct involvement with hundreds of EB-5 cases, and assists regional centers with the preparation of I-829 petitions.

-Ms. Skomra also has great depth of experience in family-based immigration, immigration litigation, and the analysis of the immigration consequences of criminal activity (“crimmigration”).
+Ms. Skomra also has great depth of experience in family-based immigration, immigration litigation, and the analysis of the immigration consequences of criminal activity.
 She was the lead attorney in Calderon-Rodriguez v.
-Sessions, a published decision from the U.S. Court of Appeals for the Ninth Circuit in 2018, winning a remand for a detainee based on failures by the Board of Immigration Appeals, the Immigration Judge, and the Department of Homeland Security to properly handle questions of mental competency.
+Sessions, a case that resulted in a published decision from the U.S. Court of Appeals for the Ninth Circuit in 2018, winning a remand for a detainee based on failures by the Board of Immigration Appeals, the Immigration Judge, and the Department of Homeland Security to properly handle questions of mental competency.

 As a member of the firm’s Community Impact Committee, she directs much of our pro bono work.
 That work takes place locally, such as through monthly free consultations at a church in the Watts neighborhood of Los Angeles, and nationally in Immigration Courts across the country, the Board of Immigration Appeals, and the U.S. Courts of Appeals.
 She was the firm’s 2014 recipient of the Juceam Pro Bono Advocacy award.